-In the Grote Markt, I find the Renaissance style Stadhuis (more about this building, originally built in 1618).
+In the Grote Markt, I find the Renaissance style Stadhuis (architectural details here), originally built in 1618.
 Back in the 1300s only its belfry stands in the square.
-So does the beggar Symons, in 1351, in his usual spot.
-Suddenly he gets a vision of the Madonna and a church, which results in a wooden chapel dedicated to St Ursula built in 1381 in the alleged spot of his vision.
+And so does the beggar Symons, in his usual spot, in the year 1351.
+Suddenly he gets a vision of the Madonna and a church.
+The result?
+A wooden chapel dedicated to St Ursula built in 1381 in the alleged spot of his vision.
 Today it’s the Nieuwe Kerk, across the square from the Stadhuis.

 Nieuwe Kerk’s tower is completed in 1496.
 At 376 steps, it’s the second tallest in the Netherlands, which I climb for some great views of Delft.
 An obvious lightning magnet, it’s suspected of causing the devastating 1536 fire.
 As shown by this map, the fire destroys much of Delft, including the church.

 Philip the II takes his Catholic responsibilities seriously.
-His agent, the Count of Alba, sets up the Council of Troubles that unlawfully and brutally deals with the Protestant heretics.
+He sends his agent, the Count of Alba, to set up the Council of Troubles that unlawfully and brutally deals with the Protestant heretics.
 It’s also an opportunity to remove any landed gentry who stood in the way of Phillip’s absolute power.

 One such landed gentry is William from the House of Orange.
 When his properties are seized, he resolves to free Holland from the Spanish.
 Thus begins the 80 Years War with Spain in 1568.
 With various initial successes, including the capture of Brielle in 1572 with the help of the Sea Beggars, he bases himself in the well defended city of Delft in the same year.